elasticpath/elasticpath-dev/guides/How-To/commerce-extensions/create-a-multilocation-inventories-resource.md

     }
 ```

-A couple of things to note about the sample request above:
+Some things to note about the sample request above:
 * `data.validation.string.min_value`: Ensures that `slug` values have at least 12 characters.
 * `data.validation.string.allow_null_values`: Will reject any `null` values from being stored as a `sku`.
 * `data.validation.unique`: Blocks any duplicate values from being stored as a `sku`.